qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 Remember that the size and position you've given the map doesn't need to be final.
 You can always come back and change it later if you're not satisfied.
 For now, you need to ensure that you've saved your work on this map.
-Because a :guilabel:`Layout` in QGIS is part of the main map file, you will need to save your main project.
+Because a *Print Layout* in QGIS is part of the main map file, you will need to save your main project.
 Go to the main QGIS window (the one with the :guilabel:`Layers` panel and all the other familiar elements you were working with before), and save your project from there as usual.